onwidget/awesome-amp/README.md

 ## Integrations

 ### Wordpress

 - [AMP](https://wordpress.org/plugins/amp/) - The Official AMP plugin for Wordpress.

 ### React

 - [Nextjs AMP Support](https://nextjs.org/docs/advanced-features/amp-support/introduction) - With Next.js you can turn any React page into an AMP page, with minimal config, and without leaving React.
 - [react-amphtml](https://github.com/dfrankland/react-amphtml) - Use amphtml components inside your React apps easily.
 - [Storybook AMP](https://github.com/prototypearea/storybook-amp) - Addon to render AMP html in Storybook.

 ## Templates

 - [AMP Project Templates](https://amp.dev/documentation/templates/) - Get started quickly with a ready-made design.
-Templates designed to work with all devices - mobile, tablet and desktop.
+Templates designed to work with all devices: mobile, tablet and desktop.
 - [amptemplates.io](https://www.amptemplates.io/) - A collection of responsive, blazing fast AMP templates from all over the web.

 ## Community